manojahs/Hot-Topics-SQL/README.md

 ---
 first step of normalization is to convert these repeating columns into multiple rows, making the table truly in 1NF.

+No repeating groups
+Each cell has atomic value
+Each column represents one attribute

 | EmpID | EmpName | DepartmentName | DepartmentLocation | Project1    | Project2 |
 | ----- | ------- | -------------- | ------------------ | ----------- | -------- |
 | 1     | Manoj   | IT             | Bangalore          | ERP System  | Payroll  |